How to start a driveway contracting business

 Get business insurance

 When you run your own business, it’s important to get appropriate business insurance.
-In some cases, it’s illegal to trade without it, so be sure to research the cover you’ll need.
+Be sure to research the cover you’ll need, as you don’t want to end up out of pocket in the long term.

 Whether you’re working at a customer’s house on a residential project, or among other trades on a commercial job, there’s always potential for accidents to happen, which can be incredibly costly without insurance.

-Public liability insurance (PLI) is mandatory for Checkatrade members and is often a contractual requirement for larger jobs too.
+- Public liability insurance (PLI) is mandatory for Checkatrade members and can be a contractual requirement for larger jobs

-You will also need cover for your tools, equipment, materials, work vehicle, and your income should you be unable to work.
+You may also want to consider cover for your tools, equipment, materials and work vehicle.
+You might even consider protecting your income should you be unable to work.

-There are three key areas to consider when it comes to your company finances: managing your cash flow, understanding your tax liabilities, and keeping your books in good order.
-We have three articles to help you do this:
+There are several key areas to consider when it comes to your company finances:

 - Understanding your tax liabilities